 With both systems catering to similar needs, it can get confusing to understand which one is more suited to your restaurant.
 To help you out, we're going to compare Yelp and OpenTable with the aim of helping you make an informed decision, along with a few alternatives to these systems that you can consider.

 No matter what your requirements focus on, features, pricing, compatibility or more, this in-depth comparison will help you weigh the similarities and differences of each system against each other and make the right decision.

-Yelp, founded in 2004, is one of the largest restaurant review platforms in the world, and also offer software for restaurant reservations and table management.
+Founded in 2004, Yelp is one of the largest restaurant review platforms in the world, and also offer software for restaurant reservations and table management.
 Through these systems, Yelp provides restaurants access to their large user network.
-As per their website, 78% of users search for restaurants on Yelp (3x more than OpenTable)
+As per their website, 78% of users search for restaurants on Yelp (3x more than OpenTable).